Machar (Washington, D.C.): History

 Jules Abrams and Mary Perica, two members of Rabbi Sherwin Wine's Birmingham Temple, sought to create a similar congregation in the Washington metropolitan area when they moved from Detroit.
 In December 1977, Rabbi Wine gave a presentation to a group of area residents about Humanistic Judaism.
 The congregation grew out of this first public meeting.
-Machar was officially incorporated on December 22, 1986.
-Machar celebrated its 35th anniversary in September 2012.
+Machar was incorporated on December 22, 1986; and celebrated its 35th anniversary in September 2012.